tiagobarros01/Move.it/README.md

 ## Getting started

-1. CLone this repo using `git clone `
+1. CLone this repo using `git clone`
-2. Move yourself to the appropriate directory: `cd moveit`<br />
+2. Move yourself to the appropriate directory `cd moveit`<br />
 3. Run `yarn` to install dependencies<br />
 4. Run `yarn dev` to start the app